Vashistht/vashistht.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I'm Vashisth (people call me Vash as well).
 I'm a second-year Master's student in the ECE Dept at CMU focusing on AI.
 In my undergrad, I studied Mathematics and Physics at the University of Rochester.
-I am generally interested in two broad categories of research: *improving LLMs in reasoning and data-scarce areas, and optimizing LLM inference.
-Currently, I'm exploring model-aware, active synthetic data generation*.
+I am generally interested in two broad categories of research: improving LLMs in reasoning and data-scarce areas, and optimizing LLM inference.
+Currently, I'm exploring model-aware, active synthetic data generation.

 I have been fortunate to work with some amazing people across physics, math, and AI.
 I currently work with mentors [Clara Na](https://clarasna.com/) and [Lucio Dery](https://ldery.github.io/#) in Professor [Emma Strubell](https://strubell.github.io/)'s lab.
 Previously, I worked with Professor [Beidi Chen](https://www.andrew.cmu.edu/user/beidic/) on using speculative decoding to improve throughput and latency, self-speculation by utilizing weight, activation, and contextual sparsity.